 - Reconstructing past storm intensity and frequency using proxy data from peat cores

-You’ll complete your last environmental maths module on statistics and computer simulation using Python and will do a compulsory module in Geography on computer modelling of hydrological systems.
+You'll complete your last environmental maths module on statistics and computer simulation using Python and will do a compulsory module in Geography on field monitoring and computer modelling of hydrological systems.
 Together, these modules provide you with industry-relevant experience in the development and testing of environmental models.

 In addition, there is a suite of optional modules that cover subjects such as global environmental challenges, understanding the dynamics of the biosphere, water as a resource, glaciers and glaciation, and Earth system science.
 You'll also have the choice to undertake a placement hosted by an industrial partner, within an academic research group, or in a primary or secondary school setting, as one of your final year modules.

 During your course, you’ll be given the opportunity to advance your skill set and work experience.
 You can apply to either undertake a one-year work placement or study abroad for a year, choosing from a selection of universities we’re in partnership with worldwide.

 Each academic year, you'll take a total of 120 credits.